quicwg/multipath/draft-ietf-quic-multipath.md

 the sequence of Path IDs in use.
 This is not an error.
 The endpoint that receive such a PATH_ABANDON frame must treat it as specified in {{path-close}}.

+### Closing Duplicate Paths

+As noted in {{basic-design-points}}, it is possible to create paths that refer to the same 4-tuple.
+There will be cases where this is intentional, for example if the paths use different Differentiated Service markings.
+There may also be cases where this is not intentional, maybe as a result of path migration.

+In the non-intentional case, the endpoints may want to abandon one of the paths and keep the other, but uncoordinated Abandon from both ends of the connection may result in deleting two paths instead of just one.
+This sort of error will be avoided if only the client initiates the closing of duplicate paths.
+Applications may override that behavior if they can coordinate path closures at part of the application protocol.

 ## Refusing a New Path

 An endpoint may deny the establishment of a new path initiated by its